 - The 500 hour log Book component – the trainee completes 500 hours “in the seat” log book training.
 The trainee must be supervised by a PileSafe licensed rig operator whilst undertaking log book training.
 The level of supervision required for a trainee is defined by WH&S High Risk Supervision Section 84 The 500 hours to be logged over a minimum period of 6 months.

 - Recognition of Prior learning – An experienced operator can bypass the log book component of the course with the provision of a letter verifying prior learning experience from their employer.
 A minimum of two years of experience operating a piling rig safely is required to qualify for this recognition.
 Click on the link below for the Verification Letter template.

-- The Practical Assessment reviews elements of the theory/base knowledge course and practically assesses the trainee’s competency to carry out a range of practical activities outlined in the Training & Assessment Strategy.
+- The Practical Assessment reviews key elements of the theory/base knowledge course with a written assessment and practically assesses the trainee’s competency to carry out a range of practical activities outlined in the Training & Assessment Strategy.
 The practical assessment is carried out on a one on one basis.

-- The PileSafe® Rig Operator’s course does not replace the responsibility of the PCBU to familiarise and verify the competency of each of their rig operators on each piling rig he or she is required to operate.
+- The PileSafe® Rig Operator’s course does not remove the responsibility of the PCBU to familiarise the operator with each piling rig and piling technique he or she is required to operate and install.

 - PileSafe® Rig Operator’s Course Cost – $1,500 plus GST for PFSF Members and $2,500 plus GST for Non PFSF members